AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 While Stunned, you experience the following effect:

-**Struggle.** While you are Stunned you are also under the effects of the Struggling condition.
-If the Stunned condition ends, the Struggling condition also ends.
+**Struggle.** While you are Stunned you are also under the effects of the Struggling Condition.
+If the Stunned Condition ends, the Struggling Condition also ends.

 **Attacks Affected.** Attack Rolls against you have Advantage.